 It’s also enriched with the brand’s proprietary Myco-Tone blend to help with water retention.
-This is especially helpful if you live in a dry climate and you’re growing herbs like basil or mint that require a lot of water.
+This is especially helpful if you live in a dry climate, and you’re growing herbs like basil or mint that require a lot of excess water.

 - Organic and rich with nutrients.